semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 To join an existing org through your SSO provider:

 1. Sign in to [<i class="fas fa-external-link fa-xs"></i> Semgrep Cloud Platform](https://semgrep.dev/login) with the account credentials specified by your admin.
+2. You are automatically signed in to all organizations that your admin has set up for you.

 </TabItem>